As the UN Ocean Conference opens in France, a push to turn promises into protection

-NICE, France — (AP) — The third United Nations Ocean Conference opens Monday as pressure mounts for nations to turn decades of promises into real protection for the sea.
+NICE, France — (AP) — The third U.N.
+Ocean Conference opens Monday as pressure mounts for nations to turn decades of promises into real protection for the sea.

 The summit comes as just 2.7% of the ocean is effectively protected from destructive extractive activities, according to the nonprofit Marine Conservation Institute.
 That's far below the target agreed under the "30x30" pledge to conserve 30% of land and sea by 2030.